nuken/roku-bridge/README.md

   * **`plugin_data`**: A field for providing custom data to your plugin, such as a channel's position in a guide list.

 To add a new plugin, simply create a new `_plugin.py` file in your `config/plugins` directory.
 The application will automatically detect and load it.

+#### **Fubo Plugin (`fubo_plugin.py`)**

+The Fubo plugin is designed to navigate the guide and select a channel based on its position in the list.

+  * **Recommendation:** For the best performance, favorite the channels you want to use within the Fubo app itself.
+This will place them at the top of the guide, significantly reducing the time and keypresses needed for the plugin to tune to a channel.
+  * **Usage:**
+    1. In the web UI, when adding or editing a channel, select `fubo_plugin.py` from the **Plugin Script** dropdown.
+    2. In the **Plugin List Position** field, enter the numerical position of the channel in your Fubo guide (e.g., `1` for the first channel, `2` for the second, and so on).

 ## **Configuration File (`roku_channels.json`)**